petreyus/textRPG/README.md

 # textRPG
-Text-RPG developed using C# and deployed to cloud via Azure as a continuous web job;
+- Text-RPG developed using C# and deployed to cloud via Azure as a continuous web job;
-the game is then accessed through the debug console allowing a text based role playing game to be accessed.
+- the game is then through the debug console Microsoft provides.

  1. [x] Janky and pointless?
  2. [x] cool and fun to build!